MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-security-with-defender-for-cloud.md

 ## View security recommendations

 Security recommendations are created when potential security vulnerabilities are identified.
 These recommendations guide you through the process of configuring the needed control.
-The recommendations are provided at the cluster or system-level, but alerting is done at the individual server level.

-After you've [enabled Defender for Cloud for Azure Stack HCI](#enable-defender-for-cloud-for-azure-stack-hci), follow these steps to view security recommendations on your Azure Stack HCI system:
+After you've [enabled Defender for Cloud for Azure Stack HCI](#enable-defender-for-cloud-for-azure-stack-hci), follow these steps to view security recommendations for your Azure Stack HCI system:

 1. In the Azure portal, go to your Azure Stack HCI cluster resource page and select your cluster.

 1. On the left pane, scroll down to the **Security (preview)** section and select **Microsoft Defender for Cloud**.

-1. On the **Microsoft Defender for Cloud** page, under **Recommendations**, you can view the current security recommendations on the selected Azure Stack HCI system and its workloads.
-Expand the **Servers** section to view the current security recommendations.
+1. On the **Microsoft Defender for Cloud** page, under **Recommendations**, you can view the current security recommendations for the selected Azure Stack HCI system and its workloads.
+By default, the recommendations are grouped by resource type.

    :::image type="content" source="./media/manage-security-with-defender-for-cloud/security-recommendations.png" alt-text="Screenshot of the Microsoft Defender for Cloud page showing the security recommendations on your Azure Stack HCI system." lightbox="./media/manage-security-with-defender-for-cloud/security-recommendations.png" :::

-1. (Optional) To view the security recommendations across multiple Azure Stack HCI systems, select the **View in Defender for Cloud** link.
+1. (Optional) To view the security recommendations for multiple Azure Stack HCI systems, select the **View in Defender for Cloud** link.
 This opens the **Recommendations** page in the Microsoft Defender for Cloud portal.
 This page provides security recommendations across all your Azure resources, including the Azure Stack HCI systems.

    :::image type="content" source="./media/manage-security-with-defender-for-cloud/recommendations-defender-for-cloud.png" alt-text="Screenshot of the Recommendations page in the Defender for Cloud portal." lightbox="./media/manage-security-with-defender-for-cloud/recommendations-defender-for-cloud.png" :::